Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 **返回**
 '''''''''''
 Tensor

 bool defined ( ) const ;
 '''''''''''
- @brief Determine whether it is a meaningful Tensor @return true @return false
+Determine whether it is a meaningful Tensor

 **返回**
 '''''''''''
-bool
+false

 bool initialized ( ) const ;
 '''''''''''
- @brief Determine whether Tensor is initialized. @return true @return false
+Determine whether Tensor is initialized.

 **返回**
 '''''''''''
-bool
+false

 bool is_initialized ( ) const ;
 '''''''''''
- @brief Determine whether Tensor is initialized.
-This is a deprecated method and may be removed in the future! @return true @return false
+Determine whether Tensor is initialized.
+This is a deprecated method and may be removed in the future!

 **返回**
 '''''''''''
-bool
+false

 void reset ( ) ;
 '''''''''''
- @brief Reset the Tensor implementation
+Reset the Tensor implementation

 Tensor & operator = ( const Tensor & x ) & ;
 '''''''''''
- @brief Assignment operator @param x @return Tensor&
+Assignment operator

 **参数**
 '''''''''''